jkingportfolio/CI_PP2_Connect4/README.md

 <img src="docs/testing-user-stories/testing-user-stories-4.png">
 </details>

-5. As a user, I want to be notified of who won the game.
+5. As a user, I want to be notified with who won the game.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |